Intrstng/File-manager/README.md

 hash path_to_file
 ```
 5. **Compress and decompress operations**
-- Compress file (using Brotli algorithm, should be done using _Streams API_)
+- Compress file (using Brotli algorithm, is done using _Streams API_)
 ```sh
 compress path_to_file path_to_destination
 ```
-- Decompress file (using Brotli algorithm, should be done using _Streams API_)
+- Decompress file (using Brotli algorithm, is done using _Streams API_)
 ```sh
 decompress path_to_file path_to_destination
 ```
 _NB!
-After decompressing of previously compressed file result should not differ with originally compressed file_
+After decompressing a previously compressed file, the result is no different from the originally compressed file_